-The home was designed in 1926 by renowned architect A.F.
-Leicht, and it calmly exudes the relaxed quality of 1920s Hollywood.
-It sits at 4,300 square feet, and isn’t lacking on grandeur — with dizzyingly vaulted ceilings, tiled floors that go on for miles and a sweeping staircase to take every new house guest’s breath clean away.
+Brando’s old bolthole came from similarly well-regarded stock.
+Designed in 1926 by renowned architect A.F.
+Leicht, it calmly exudes the relaxed quality of 1920s Hollywood — with a dash of Spanish colonial styling.
+It sits pretty on a footprint of 4,300 square feet, and doesn’t skimp on opulence.
+Expect dizzyingly vaulted ceilings, expansive tiled floors and a sweeping staircase to add that theatrical, performative flair.

 And Brando’s presence is palpable throughout.
 If walls really do have ears, then this particular property could tell you a thing or two.
 Take the living room, for example.
-This is the room where Brando’s famous photograph with his first Oscar in 1955 was taken.
-And if that’s not a tantalising slice of Hollywood history, we don’t know what is.
+This is the room where Brando’s famous photograph with his first Oscar in 1955 was taken; a tantalising slice of Hollywood history for any real-estate-and-film fanatics.

-Of course, in a property this size, the new buyer will likely be looking to entertain — and this historic house has them you covered for any number of glittering, Hollywood-style soirées.
-They’ll soon be able to fill the house with guests for sparkling cocktail parties — joined by the high-heel echoes of glamorous gatherings from decades past.
-If they listen especially hard, they’ll still be able to hear those Oscar night champagne flutes clinking…
+With cavernous rooms and incredible views, it’s a home built to entertain — and this historic property has seen any number of glittering, Hollywood-style soirées over the years.
+It’s a fair bet that the new owners have already thrown a couple of bashes, filling the house with guests for sparkling cocktail parties — joined by the high-heel echoes of glamorous gatherings from decades past.
+If they were to listen especially hard, they’d probably even still hear those Oscar night champagne flutes clinking…

-Elsewhere, the kitchen is more than prepared for feasting, with sleek white cupboards and polished wooden worktops as far as the eye can see.
+Away from the parties, the kitchen is more than prepared for creating festive feasts — with sleek white cupboards and polished wooden worktops stretching from wall-to-wall.
 The dining room, too, is just begging to be filled to its impressive capacity of 20 seated guests.

-The bathrooms (four and a half, if you were wondering), are also decadently decked out — with tiles as subtly green as the cacti springing from the garden.
-The entire house itself has a calming green hue to its sprawling outside, topped off with terracotta towers and burnt orange sun shades.
+The bathrooms (four and a half), are also decadently decked out — with tiles as subtly green as the cacti springing from the sprawling garden.
+In fact, the entire home has a calming green tinge to its outside, topped off with terracotta towers and burnt orange sun shades.

 It’s a home opulent enough for an Oscar winner — and it gives us a real insight into Brando’s life behind closed doors.
-Of course, the actor’s astonishing career and turbulent personal life provoked its fair share of controversy and confusion, but we now know at least one thing for certain: the man knew his real estate.
+Of course, the actor’s astonishing career and turbulent personal life provoked its fair share of controversy and confusion, but we now know at least one thing for certain: the man knew how to build a home.

 Have we whetted your appetite for famous properties?
 Have a look inside Apartment 0.07, the luxury James Bond-inspired Mayfair residence…